Foundations for Teaching Workshop

 NOTE: So we can plan for breakfast and lunch, please complete your registration by Monday, August 7.

 Date: August 16, 2023

 Are you a new graduate student instructor looking for additional teaching development training?
 A more experienced graduate student instructor seeking tips before starting a new teaching position?
 The Foundations for Teaching Workshop (FTW) is for you!

-This free, two-day workshop provides graduate student instructors with a basic toolkit for effective teaching, assessment, and course design.
-Participants will get insights and guidance from Baylor's excellent faculty and receive hands-on training in critical skills such as syllabus construction, course planning, teaching strategies, and classroom management.
-Attendees will also try out their new skills by engaging in syllabus peer review and giving a short teaching demonstration.
+This free day-long workshop provides graduate student instructors with a basic toolkit for effective teaching, assessment, and course design.
+Participants will get insights and guidance from Baylor's excellent faculty and receive hands-on training in critical skills such as effective lecturing, active learning, grading, and interacting with students in classroom, lab, and office hours.

-"The Science of Learning" - Dr. Charles Weaver, Psychology and Neuroscience
+- “The Science of Learning” (Charles Weaver, Psychology and Neuroscience)

 - “The Art of the Lecture” (Julie DeGraffenreid, History)

 Please also complete this survey to help us craft the most relevant presentations.